dojojon/phaser/dungeon/add_a_player.md

     ```javascript
     this.player = new Player(this.game, 100, 100);
+    this.game.player = this.player;
     ```

+    The second statement will allow us to access the player from the game instance.

     Save the file.
 In your browser, reload and you should now see our hero in the top left of the screen.
 If not check the developer console (F12 on windows in most browsers) for any errors.

 1. Cool, but not much of a game.
 Lets animate the sprite and add the ability to move them around.
 The following code should be added to the ```constructor()``` below the existing code.
 It creates animations for the player sprite.